How ruby_memcheck Finds Memory Leaks in Native Gems

 There are several possible cases we have to consider to determine whether an allocation stack is a false positive or a memory leak we want to report.

-1. If the stack trace does not contain stack frames that originate from the native gem, then it should be rejected as a false positive.
+- If the stack trace does not contain stack frames that originate from the native gem, then it should be rejected as a false positive.
 This should remove most of the false positives coming from Ruby itself.

-3. Leaks in the Init function of the native extension should be rejected as a false positive.
-The Init function is only ever run once (the first time the gem is required), so it cannot cause memory to bloat.
+function is only ever run once (the first time the gem is required), so it cannot cause memory to bloat.

 For memory leaks, we scan the stack from the top (closest point to the memory allocation) to the bottom (furthest point from the memory allocation) and we apply the heuristics above.
-The logic above is implemented in the method RubyMemcheck::Stack#skip?, which returns true if the stack should be skipped, and false otherwise.
-The logic is fairly simple and well documented, so I encourage you to read the code!
+The logic above is implemented in the method RubyMemcheck::Stack#skip?

 Limitations